Want More Clients? You know, the ones that pay *well*?

 At this stage, I had no clients and no idea of how to really find them.
 I set up profiles on Elance and oDesk (now UpWork) and started applying for all kinds of jobs (yes, even the ones that paid really badly).

 I wasn’t good at writing proposals back then so, suffice to say, I didn’t land many jobs.
-That is, I didn’t land ANY.
+That is, I didn’t land ANY (and trust me, I read ALL the cold email tips I could before I started pitching).

 Thankfully, I’d been scrolling through Craigslist one afternoon and found a job that sounded pretty good and paid really well.
 I typed out an email, sent it off, and quickly forgot about it.
 Two weeks later (by this point I was really panicking because I had zilch work planned for the next month), the Craigslist job got back to me asking for a trial piece.
 I happily obliged and was offered the job soon after.